 Suggestions or issues regarding maintenance of the private drives can be emailed to the Association Vice President at firstname.lastname@example.org.

-The Association provides snow plow service to the private drives.
-In addition, Association owned sidewalks next to the entrance sign, park, and ravine are cleared.
-The snow plow service is called out whenever there is a 4-6 inch snow fall.
+The Association provides snow plow service to the private drives and parking lot at the park.
+In addition, sidewalks at the Oak Hills Drive entrance sign, park, and ravine are cleared.
+The snow plow service is called out whenever there is a 3-6 inch snow fall.
 This is the same plowing policy that is used in the City of Colorado Springs for non-major roadways.

 For questions regarding snow removal contact the Association Vice President at email@example.com.